jpstroop/fitbit-client-python/README.md

 ## Pagination

 Some Fitbit API endpoints support pagination for large result sets.
-With this client, you can work with paginated endpoints in two ways:
+You can work with paginated endpoints in two ways:

 ```python
 # Standard way - get a single page of results